optimove-tech/Optimail-One-Click-Unsubscribe/README.md

 ```

 ### Version with email encryption

-Assuming that your Optimail settings have been configured with an `HTTP/S Unsubscribe` path of `https://mydomain.com/unsubscribe` and encrypt email checkbox is checked, then the generated unsubscribe links will append querystring parameters for
+Assuming that your Optimail settings have been configured with an `HTTP/S Unsubscribe` path of `https://mydomain.com/unsubscribe` and the encrypt email checkbox is checked, the generated unsubscribe links will append query string parameters for:

-`encrypted_email` - url-encoded and base64 encoded email recipient value encrypted using AES GCM algorithm using the secret key generated in optimove settings e.g. `xnkdrtS59fi9w72EbxtygjQJUJdjFkO+eyTv02sqgjD27yZHivtFUAlqPtkWZnuVVT7SF6T2XiE5bmdWPmALbw==`
+- `encrypted_email` - URL-encoded and Base64-encoded email recipient value encrypted using the AES-GCM algorithm with the secret key generated in Optimove settings, e.g., `xnkdrtS59fi9w72EbxtygjQJUJdjFkO+eyTv02sqgjD27yZHivtFUAlqPtkWZnuVVT7SF6T2XiE5bmdWPmALbw==`.

-`nonce` -  url-encoded and base64 encoded iv (initialization vector) needed for email decryption
+- `nonce` - URL-encoded and Base64-encoded IV (initialization vector) needed for email decryption.

-`tag` -  url-encoded and base64 encoded authentication tag for integrity and authenticity of the encrypted data when decrypting
+- `tag` - URL-encoded and Base64-encoded authentication tag for ensuring the integrity and authenticity of the encrypted data when decrypting.

-an example request you could receive is:
+An example request you could receive:

 ```
 POST https://mydomain.com/unsubscribe?encrypted_email%3DHkukxA3vR0gZYObRNYw%3D%26nonce%3DwMCjiJt%2FrTKvSwTd%26tag%3DOXSN8WNAYNwwTT5rqNfYuw%3D HTTP/1.1